Matt Stairs: Oakland Athletics

 Stairs had the best years of his career playing for the Athletics.
-He was called up from Triple-A Edmonton in 1996, after crushing International League pitching to a tune of a .344 average with eight home runs and 41 RBI over the first 51 games.
+He was called up from Triple-A Edmonton after compiling a .344 average with eight home runs and 41 RBI over the first 51 games in the International League.
 He played mostly in right field and as a designated hitter, alongside superstars Rickey Henderson, Mark McGwire, and Jose Canseco, throughout his tenure in Oakland.

-In his July 5, 1996 debut with Oakland, Stairs tied a major league record with six runs batted in during one inning.
+In his July 5, 1996, debut with Oakland, Stairs tied a major league record with six runs batted in during one inning.
 That first inning performance included a grand slam and a two-run single (subsequently broken by Fernando Tatís in 1999).
 In 1999, he finished 17th in the American League in the MVP race with a .258 batting average, 38 home runs and 102 RBI in 146 games.

 After five seasons with the Athletics, during which he hit 122 home runs and drove in 315 RBI, he was traded on November 20, 2000, to the Chicago Cubs for minor league pitcher Eric Ireland.
 The trade was largely seen as a cost-cutting move by the cash-strapped Athletics—Stairs was set to earn $3.2 million for the 2001 season, and his production had dropped in 2000, hitting just .227 with 21 home runs and 81 RBI.